ShoupingShan/Abnormal-behavior-Detection/README.md

 # Abnormal behavior detection
 ## Introduction
-      Detect whether there is any abnormal behavior occurs in the video surveillance.
+      Detect whether there is any abnormal behavior you have defined occurs  in the video surveillance.
 It's going to alert when it happens.
 ## Author
 * [@ShoupingShan](https://github.com/ShoupingShan)